lbdudc/geographic-info-reader/README.md

 ### Input

-This library supports processing geographic data stored in Shapefile format.
+This library supports processing geographic data stored in different geographic information files format.
 It accepts:

 - Individual files with extensions: `.shp`, `.cpg`, `.dbf`, `.prj`, `.qpj`, `.shx`.
-- Compressed data with Shapefile information in a `.zip` file.
+- Compressed data with Geographic information in a `.zip` file.

 The library efficiently handles these inputs for easy manipulation and analysis of geographic data.

-**Note:** Ensure associated files share the same base name for the shapefile.
+**Note:** Ensure associated files share the same base name for the file.
 Failure to do so may result in processing errors or incomplete data.

 ### Output

-The output folder will contain the Shapefiles zipped by their respective names.
+The output folder will contain the geographic information files zipped by their respective names.

 #### Example